 So, how the minimalism journey began.
 The seed was sown when I did my 101s in 1001 days with Embrace Minimalism as an item which I never really attempted.
 The real turning point was another item – Travel for more than 2 weeks with a cabin size suitcase.
 So off I went for a month-long trip abroad and survived with just 2 laundromat trips.
 The best part was the ease with which I could handle my luggage and less space meant less shopping, a big money saver.
 And I found a new life purpose – Mission Minimalism.

 Tackled the stationery stash.
-I had like more than a dozen pencils, pens and other items and was extremely challenging to part.
+I had a dozen pencils, pens, and other items that I had never used.
+It was hard to let go of them.
 Giving up made me feel as if I was losing something.
 A mere pencil that didn’t hold any value or meaning to my life yet was so difficult to part with.
-Finally, I convinced myself that I could at any point buy more of them, donated extras to my maid’s kids.
+Finally, I convinced myself that I didn’t need them.
+I donated the extras to my maid’s kids.
 And the threshold was crossed.
 I shifted to books, wardrobes, toiletries, food items, and even digital world.

 I started with a simple rule, if I didn’t use any item for a year (all seasons) it meant it’s time for it to find a new home.